Eduardo-Ortega102/DirectoriesMonitorization/README.md

 * Files whose content has been modified
 * Files whose permissions has been modified

-The script adds a report with the current date in the log file `/var/log/binchecker` each time it is excecuted and also adds a report for any file which has any of the previously mentioned changes.
+The script adds a report with the current date and hour in the log file `/var/log/binchecker` each time it is excecuted and also adds a report for any file which has any of the previously mentioned changes.

 ## How do I use these scripts?